-Al NET is a BIOS-based diagnostic tool that detects and reports Ethernet cable faults and shorts.
-With this utility, you can easily monitor the condition of the Ethernet cable connected to the LAN (RJ-45) port.
-During the bootup process.
-Al NET immediately diagnoses the LAN cable and reports shorts and faults up to 100 meters at 1 meter accuracy.
+AI NET 2 is a BIOS-based diagnostic tool that detects and reports Ethernet cable faults and shorts.
+With this utility, you can easily monitor the condition of the Ethernet cable(s) connected to the Marvell LAN (RJ-45) port.
+During the bootup process, AI NET 2 immediately diagnoses the LAN cable and reports shorts and faults up to 100 meters at 1 meter accuracy.
+See page 2-25 for details.